yeah61/Says-One-Neuron-to-Another/README.md

 5. Training and Testing

-  Roughly 80% of the data was used to train the model, while the other 20% was used for testing.
-Both models were then trained for a length of 10000 epochs.
+  Deal with the raw data in _main.py_, and split the data into two parts, roughly 70% of the data was used to train the model, while the other 30% was used for testing.

+  The feed forward function is achived in the _NN.py_ by _mlp_ function, and the back propagation function is achieved by _cross_entropy_back_prop_ function.

+  The _model_accuracy_ function is used to caculate the accuracy in each iteration and guide the updating of the model parameters to meet the loss function.
 ~~

-Discussion
-The neural network model for the zoo dataset had an accuracy of 80%.
-This model finished training much faster than the model used for the mushroom dataset because the computations for the derivative of the ReLU activation function are much quicker than those for the derivative of the sigmoid activation function.
+### Animal classification

 ## Approach